There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 core unit in the Genetics major sequence
+- Level 3 core unit in the Genetics; Molecular Life Sciences; Human Sciences and Data Analytics; Plant Biology major sequences

 - Level 3 elective

 - Students are able to (1) gain advanced knowledge of genomic and post-genomic technologies, how genomes are analysed and the resources available to do this, and an appreciation of the similarities and differences of genome content in various organisms including model genetic organisms; (2) acquire practical skills used in genomics and extend their abilities in experimental design, problem-solving, critical thinking, data analysis, interpretation of results and reporting, which is achieved through lectures encompassing these topics, workshops in which current Genomics topics are presented and discussed by students, and laboratory sessions; and (3) learn how to clearly document results of laboratory work and calculations, using correct scientific nomenclature.

 - Indicative assessments in this unit are as follows: (1) laboratory assessments; (2) group assignment with marks for individual students; and (3) examinations: a mid-semester test and a final examination.
 Further information is available in the unit outline.